Skip to main content

 Do not mark compliance as one generic "reviewed" step.
 Record each possible filing as its own yes/no decision with facts used, documents checked, review date, and open questions.

 For U.S. cross-border situations, keep separate decision records for FBAR and Form 8938.
 Do not assume one decision answers the other.
-Where thresholds or due dates are needed, keep placeholders until verified, such as "Add current threshold after verification" and "Add current due date after verification."
+When a threshold or due date has not been verified yet, mark that field as unresolved and leave the amount or date blank rather than filling it with a guess.

 Done when: each required filing has its own decision trail, and no open issue is buried in a generic "tax review" note.